-- the selection, compensation and evaluation of our Chief Executive Officer and oversight over succession planning; - · oversight of our strategic planning; - approval of all our material transactions and financings; - oversight of processes that are in place to promote compliance with law and high standards of business ethics; - · advising management on major issues that may arise; and - evaluating the performance of the Board and its committees, and making appropriate changes where necessary.
+- the selection, compensation and evaluation of our Chief Executive Officer and oversight over succession planning; - oversight of our strategic planning; - · approval of all our material transactions and financings; - oversight of processes that are in place to promote compliance with law and high standards of business ethics; - advising management on major issues that may arise; and - evaluating the performance of the Board and its committees, and making appropriate changes where necessary.

 Members of our Board of Directors are divided into three classes based on their term of office (Class I, II and III).
 The directors in each such class hold office for staggered terms of three years each.
-At present, each class has three directors.
-The following table shows the composition of our Board after the annual meeting, assuming the election of the proposed slate of Class III director nominees:
+At present, each class has three directors, except for class III, which has four directors.
+The following table shows the composition of our Board after the annual meeting, assuming the election of the proposed slate of Class I director nominees:

-Class Term Expires Directors I 2019 George J. Damiris Martin M. Ellen David B. Powers II 2020 Margot L. Carter Michael R. Nicolais Richard R. Stewart III 2021 F. William Barnett Richard Beckwitt Ed H. Bowman
+Class Term Expires Directors I 2022 George J. Damiris Martin M. Ellen David B. Powers II 2020 Margot L. Carter Michael R. Nicolais Richard R. Stewart III 2021 F. William Barnett Richard Beckwitt Ed H. Bowman Michael R. Haack